Airline ticket: Reservation

+Issuance

 Having a reservation does not itself entitle the passenger to travel.
 Only when the airline receives the payment or a passenger redeems miles/points, a ticket is issued which is linked to the reservation and allows the passenger to travel.

 Historically, reservation and payment are separate steps, with the allowed time between booking and payment being defined in the fare rules when the reservation is made.
 With modern booking systems, it has become more common to require immediate payment before a reservation is made.

-Each passenger must have his/her own air ticket, as shown by an individual ticket number, even when the reservations are linked by a single PNR.
+Each passenger must have their own air ticket, as shown by an individual ticket number, even when the reservations are linked by a single PNR.